Leveraging Self-Supervised Audio-Visual Pretrained Models to Improve Vocoded Speech Intelligibility in Cochlear Implant Simulation: Experiments

 \subsubsection{Comparison between Objective and Subjective Results}

-Both objective and subjective evaluations demonstrate that the performance measures improve with SNR levels.
-Moreover, it is observed that audio signals with lower SNRs exhibit a more substantial enhancement in speech quality, highlighting the robustness of SSL-AVSE in challenging noisy environments.
-The subjective results further validate the effectiveness of our model in handling vocoded speech, showing improvements comparable to those determined by objective methods when compared to the noisy baseline.
+Both objective and subjective evaluations demonstrated that SSL-AVSE yielded improved performance across different SNR levels.
+Moreover, speech signals with lower SNRs exhibited greater improvements in quality and intelligibility, underscoring the strong capability of SSL-AVSE in challenging noisy environments.
+The subjective results further validate the effectiveness of our model for vocoded speech, showing notable improvements compared with the noisy baseline.
 To more explicitly explore the relationship between objective and subjective results, three panels are presented in Fig. \ref{ncm_intelligibility}, focusing on utterances corrupted with ``babble 2 dB'' noise.
 For all three panels, the x-axis represents the subjective score, while the y-axis represents the objective score.
 Analyzing the left panel of Fig. \ref{ncm_intelligibility}, it is evident that SSL-AVSE outperforms AVSE and AOSE notably in terms of both objective and subjective speech quality scores, as indicated by the score distributions located towards the top-right side.
 Furthermore, examining the center and right panels of Fig.~\ref{ncm_intelligibility}, it is evident that SSL-AVSE achieves the best performance for both objective and subjective speech intelligibility scores, as indicated by the score distributions also located towards the top-right side.